 You’ve built out a robust content strategy plan with your SEO team.
 Your strategy includes digital outreach tactics.
 You’ve performed influencer research using BuzzSumo, Google Search, or some other media list building platform.
 You’re ready to kick off your digital outreach communication efforts and make connections with relevant journalists.

-Now time to send those emails.
+Now is the time to send those emails.

-It’s easy to get a few days –or weeks– deep into outreach without keeping track of everyone with whom you’ve communicated.
+It’s easy to get a few days—or weeks—deep into outreach without keeping track of everyone with whom you’ve communicated.
 Even though you already built out a robust research list to begin, new opportunities always arise.
 Maybe an influencer or journalist caught your eye on Twitter.
 Maybe you found a website that hosts a blog reel of related content.
 Maybe you spotted a random opportunity on HARO.